 Of course, as with beauty, many of these virtues lie in the eye of the beholder.
 Below are the main advantages of using mechanical keyboards with Macs:

-Mechanical Keyboards Are More Responsive And Are Better For Work
+Mechanical Ones Are More Responsive And Are Better For Work

 Membrane keyboards – such as the Magic Keyboards sold along with iMacs and Mac Pros – have slim keycaps that aren’t mounted on switches.
 To register keystrokes on such devices, users must push keys all the way down until they’re fully engaged.